Green Pools & Mosquitoes

 1. Short-term Pesticide Treatment – A clean and functional pool is the best way to stay mosquito-free and prevent disease.
 Pesticide treatments are available as a short-term solution for residents who are in the process of restoring their pool to a clean and functional state.
 The District will work with the resident to provide chemical control for up to six months as long as the resident is actively pursuing a permanent solution.

-• Photo Confirmation: Residents can confirm the condition of the pool by sending a picture to the District via text or email.
-The District will request up to four photos throughout the year by either text or email.
+- Photo Confirmation: Residents can confirm the pool's condition by texting or emailing a picture to the District.
+The District will request up to four photos throughout the year.
 The pool must be empty and dry.

 The health of your community depends on you.
 Help the District protect your neighborhood by keeping pools clean and functional or dry and empty.
-If you would like to know more information about our Pool Program or to sign-up, visit our page here.
+To learn more about our Pool Program or to sign up, visit our page here.